MicrosoftDocs/azure-devops-docs/docs/pipelines/release/deploy-using-approvals.md

 ## Configure manual validation

-You can use a manual validation to pause a YAML pipeline run within a stage and perform manual activities.
+You can use the [manual validation task](../tasks/utility/manual-validation.md) to pause a YAML pipeline run and perform manual activities.
 You can then then resume or reject the run.
 Manual validation is especially useful in scenarios where you want to pause a pipeline and validate configuration settings or build package before moving on to a long running computation intensive job.

 In this pipeline, `myPostValidationJob` does not run until you give manual approval.
 There's a prompt within the Pipeline UI to review and provide validation.
 The email addresses listed in `notifyUsers` will receive emails asking them to approve the pipeline.